Yankees celebrate annual HOPE Week with 10-year reunion

 NEW YORK (AP) — HOPE Week has been such a hit that it was time for a 10-year reunion at Yankee Stadium.

-As the New York Yankees began their annual week of creative surprise events to assist and illuminate various charity organizations, the team hosted more than 200 past participants for a fun afternoon and evening at the ballpark Monday.
+As the New York Yankees began their annual week of surprise events to assist and illuminate various charity organizations, the team hosted more than 200 past participants for a fun afternoon and evening at the ballpark Monday.

 HOPE Week alumni from a program that began in 2009 filled four stadium suites for lunch while the Bronx Bombers got set to play the Tampa Bay Rays.
 Children and honorees took part in field-day style carnival games and whiffle ball with Yankees players in the outfield.
 Later, they toured the Yankees Museum and Monument Park, then stayed to watch batting practice and the game.